Omicron-stricken South Africa may be glimpse into the future | Health

 “The positive news in all of this is that none of the information we have currently about omicron suggests we need to change the directions of our response,” Kasai said.

-The travel restrictions have been severely criticised by South Africa, which says it is being punished for being transparent and moving so quickly to alert the world to omicron.
+The travel restrictions have been severely criticized by South Africa, which says it is being punished for being transparent and moving so quickly to alert the world to omicron.
 WHO said it was notified by the country on Nov.
 24 about the new variant.
-“What we must reemphasize is that while our scientists and those in Botswana were the first discover and report on the variant, no one knows where it originated,” Phaahla said.
+“What we must reemphasise is that while our scientists and those in Botswana were the first to discover and report on the variant, no one knows where it originated,'' Phaahla said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)